Methodist Church of Great Britain: Reunification

 The second half of the 19th century saw many of the small schisms reunited to become the United Methodist Free Churches, and a further union in 1907 with the Methodist New Connexion and Bible Christian Church brought the United Methodist Church into being.
-In 1908 the major three branches were the Wesleyan Methodists, the Primitive Methodists, and the United Methodists.
+In 1908 the major three branches that would come to eventually form the Methodist Church of Great Britain were the Wesleyan Methodists, the Primitive Methodists, and the United Methodists.
 Membership of the various Methodist branches peaked at 841,000 in 1910, then fell steadily to 425,000 in 1990.

 After the late 19th century evangelical approaches to the unchurched were less effective and less used.
 Methodists paid more attention to their current membership, and less to outreach, while middle-class family size shrank steadily.
 There were fewer famous preachers or outstanding leaders.
 The theological change that emphasised the conversion experience as being a one-time lifetime event rather than as a step on the road to perfection lessened the importance of class-meeting attendance and made revivals less meaningful.
 The growth mechanisms that had worked so well in the expansion phase in the early 19th century were largely discarded, including revivals and the personal appeal in class meetings, as well as the love feast, the Sunday night prayer meeting, and the open-air meeting.
 The failure to grow was signalled by the flagging experience of the Sunday schools, whose enrolments fell steadily.

-The Methodist Hymn-Book (a 1st edition, pictured) was printed in 1933 to commemorate the union of the three major Methodist branches.
+The Methodist Hymn-Book (a 1st edition, pictured) was printed in 1933 to commemorate the union of three major Methodist branches.

-With the Methodist Union of 1932 the three main Methodist connexions in Britain—the Wesleyans, Primitive Methodists, and United Methodists—came together to form the present Methodist Church.
-Some offshoots of Methodism, such as the Independent Methodist Connexion, remain totally separate organisations.
+With the Methodist Union of 1932, three major Methodist connexions in Britain—the Wesleyans, Primitive Methodists, and United Methodists—came together to form the present Methodist Church.
+Some Methodist denominations, such as the Free Methodist Church in the United Kingdom, the Fellowship of Independent Methodist Churches, and the Independent Methodist Connexion, remain totally separate organisations.